Superradiance-Mediated Photon Storage for Broadband Quantum Memory

-We now demonstrate the full operation of the SR spin-wave memory for short optical pulses.~Limited by the power available in our setup ($\approx$ 10 mW), the shortest write-read control pulses with near $\pi$ pulse-area are Gaussian-shaped with a full-width-half-maximum (FWHM) duration of $T_{\rm C}$ = 20 ns.
-Using these control pulses, we store a 20 ns long probe and retrieve it after 200 ns in the forward direction, as shown in Figure~\ref{fig:experimental results}d.
-Furthermore, by changing the time separation between the write and read stages, we demonstrate storage up to 6.2 $\mu$s.
-This yields the 1/e memory lifetime of (4.2 $\pm$ 0.3)~$\mu$s (Fig.~\ref{fig:experimental results}f), limited by the decoherence of the spin-wave due to the ambient magnetic fields.
-At 200 ns storage time, the overall memory efficiency ($\eta^{\rm exp}$) is 1.5$\%$, which is significantly lower than the maximum achievable SR memory efficiency of 33$\%$, calculated from eqns.~(\ref{eq:MB1}-\ref{eq:MB3}) for $d$ = 9 and forward recall.
-Reaching this efficiency would require optimization of both probe and control fields.
+We demonstrate the distinct operation of the SR spin-wave memory by storing an exponentially rising 10-ns probe (containing $\bar{n}_{\rm in} \approx 1.5\times10^3$ photons), and retrieving it along the forward direction, using Gaussian write and read control pulses of full-width-half-maximum (FWHM) duration $T_{\rm C} = 20$~ns and peak power 8~mW (Fig.~\ref{fig:experimental results}d).
+The write control is applied 25~ns after the probe, ensuring the storage process is activated only by the SR memory mechanism~\cite{supplementary}.
+By changing the time-interval between write and read stages, we observe an exponential decay of the memory efficiency yielding a $1/e$ memory-lifetime of ($4.2 \pm 0.3$)~$\mu$s (Fig.~\ref{fig:experimental results}e), limited by the spin-wave decoherence induced by ambient magnetic fields.
+At 200 ns storage-time, the efficiency is 3\%, significantly lower than the maximum achievable SR memory efficiency of 31$\%$, calculated for $d = 9$ and forward recall.
+Achieving this efficiency requires optimization of both probe and control fields.